Nainik2509/Vuexy-React-Next-Js/docs/guide/development/environment-variables.md

 # Environment Variables

-react-material-admin comes with support for environment variables, which allows you to use `.env` to load the environment variables.
+Master comes with support for environment variables, which allows you to use `.env` to load the environment variables.

 ## Loading Environment Variables